ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

   spring will not be far behind.
-Then comes a most welcome sight that starts as tiny white specks, developing into a most beautiful display of blackthorn blossom, the blossom always out before the leaves, providing an early source of nectar and pollen for our bees.
+Then comes a most welcome sight that starts as tiny white specks, developing into a most beautiful display of blackthorn blossom, the blossom always out before the leaves, providing an early source of nectar and pollen for our early insect dwellers.
 It also acts as a marker of where the sloes will be, come autumn.
 collection: The Hedgerows Parade
 aspect: landscape
 image: /img/blackthorn-hedgrows-1.jpg